Animal (2023 Indian film): Theatrical

-Animal was initially set for an 11 August 2023 release, but was postponed due to post-production and dubbing work, as well as to avoid clashing with Jailer, Gadar 2 and Oh My God 2.
+Animal was initially set to release 5 October 2022 coinciding with Dussehra, then it was shifted to 11 August 2023 coinciding with Independence Day, but was postponed due to post-production and dubbing work, as well as to avoid clashing with Jailer, Gadar 2 and Oh My God 2.
 It was theatrically released on 1 December 2023 in standard and IMAX formats in Hindi with dubbed versions in Telugu, Tamil, Malayalam and Kannada languages.
 The film was released across 4000 screens in India, the screen count was impacted due to the clash with Sam Bahadur which was releasing on the same day.

 The film had planned to premiere in North America on 30 November 2023, a day before its release.
-In the United States, it will be screened in 888 theaters, marking the highest number for a Hindi film, surpassing the screen count of Brahmāstra: Part One – Shiva (2022) and Jawan (2023).
+In the United States, it was screened in 888 theaters, marking the highest number for a Hindi film, surpassing the screen count of Brahmāstra: Part One – Shiva (2022) and Jawan (2023).

 Animal received an A (adults only) certificate from the Central Board of Film Certification, a day prior to its trailer release, for strong bloody violence, profanity and some sexuality.
 It was classified 18 by the British Board of Film Classification for the same reason.

+Passed with an R15+ rating, the film was released in Japan on 13 February 2026.

 Distribution

 AA Films acquired the theatrical rights of the film to distribute in North India and overseas.
 Sri Venkateswara Creations acquired the distribution rights for Andhra Pradesh and Telangana.
 E4 Entertainment and AP International acquired distribution rights for Tamil Nadu and Kerala.
 KVN Productions acquired distribution rights for Karnataka.
 Moksha Movies, Nirvana Cinemas and Prathyangira Cinemas acquired theatrical distribution rights for North America.
 Lax Cinema acquired the theatrical distribution rights for the Netherlands.
+The film's distributor in Japan is Geek Pictures.

 Home media

 The digital streaming rights of Animal were acquired by Netflix.
 The film was premiered on Netflix from 26 January 2024.
 While Vanga initially stated that it would have an additional 8 minutes of footage, it was later announced that Netflix would stream the theatrical cut with no additional scenes.
 An English dub, with actor Nakuul Mehta lending his voice to Ranbir Kapoor's character, and actress Samridhii Shukla lending her voice to Triptii Dimri's character; began streaming on 8 February 2024.

 On Netflix, Animal became one of the most watched films with 11.7 million viewership in first two weeks, surpassing films Salaar: Part 1 – Ceasefire and Dunki.
 Animal ranked in the top 10 in six countries in the first week, 17 countries in the second, and continued to maintain the ranking in the following weeks in nine countries.
+For its television premiere, the film underwent multiple cuts from the CBFC to achieve a UA certificate on 27 February 2024.
+The makers had made 31 voluntary modifications and submitted a 199-minute cut, while the board made six more modifications, bringing down its duration to 191 minutes.